Emmunaf/RaspBeacon/README.md

 ### Installation

 Dillinger requires the BlueZ library to run, installing it on a raspberry could be very annoying.
-You can choose to way:
+You can choose two ways:
-##### First one
+##### First (hard) method
 Download and compile last version of boost available.
 Download the [Gattlib library] library then you need to modify the setup.py script in order to work with python != 3.4.
 In order to do that you can execute the following commands and replace "boost_python-py35" with "boost_python-py<your_version>", where <your_version> = <35|36|..>